-Another interesting fact was that Puskás’s club was Honved, sponsored by the Hungarian army and he was an officer.
+Other interesting facts are that Puskás’s club was Honved, sponsored by the Hungarian army and that he was an officer.
 So his association with the country was deeper than that of most players.
 He even changed his name to sound more Hungarian – from Ferenc Purczeld to Ferenc Puskás (as did other players).

 And this is another major factor in sport – why we play and why we watch – identity.
 Esterházy knows this.

 Anyway, like most good stories it all went wrong and there was a tragic ending – they were beaten 3-2 by Germany in the 1954 World Cup Final in Berne.
 Now many of the elements of great fiction are aligning, including loss and grief.
 There was a riot in Budapest on the night of that game.
 The adoration of the players turned to hatred and when they came home they had to have minders to protect them from the public – great stuff, no?